EMC Cable entry system

 When might other solutions be more appropriate?

-EMC cable glands are not always necessary in all installations.
+EMC cable entries are not always necessary in all installations.

 Alternatives may be more suitable: